 analogy, a pseudoscience - not real science, but sufficiently scientific for most practical purposes.

-The biggest problem with mainstream science is in its superficial modernism.
+The biggest problem with modern science is in its superficial modernism.
 It regularly changes and upgrades its envelope or skin but the core remains untouched because it is effectively

 There is nothing wrong with measurements and calculations, but when these effectively become science rather than just a part of scientific method, science becomes merely a job - work for

-Machines are made for jobs, people are designed for work that would make them materially satisfied and spiritually happy.
-I love working as much as I hate being a resource for a job.
+Machines are made for jobs, but at least some people are designed for work that would make them materially satisfied and spiritually happy.
+I love working as much as I hate being a resource

 Added chapter My experience with mainstream academy.